 Berries spoil quickly, so if you can’t eat them all in a short period of time, put them to use.
 My favorite method is to make jams.
 They’re easy, yummy and ideal for gift-giving.
 I make this simple two-ingredient recipe every year.
 Sometimes I strain out half the seeds and sometimes I don’t.
 It’s up to you.
-Then, you can use some of the jam to make these easy raspberry bars or use the whole berries for these muffins or this quick cobbler.
-What’s just as good as these recipes is that you can swap out any kind of berry you have in any of them.
-The only exception is the jam recipe, because of different pectin content in different berries, you might need to alter that recipe slightly with different berries.
+Then, you can use some of the jam to make these easy raspberry bars or use the whole berries for this quick cobbler.
+You can swap out any kind of berry you have in any of them.
+The only exception is the jam recipe.
+Because of different pectin content in different berries, you might need to alter that recipe slightly with different berries.

 Berries also freeze well and can then be used in smoothies, baking, cooking and jams.
 Simply wash the berries and spread them on a dish towel until they are totally dry.
 Then, spread them on a cookie sheet and freeze.
 Using this method, they freeze individually instead of in a big lump.
 That makes measuring them easier when thawing.
 Once frozen, place the berries in a freezer bag and store for up to three months for peak quality.
 You can use zippered bags, but a vacuum food sealer is ideal for this process.
 (See our article about vacuum sealers before buying.)

 If you liked this article, you may also like:

 - How to avoid wasting food in a power outage